-Urban change in a major NEE city: Rio de Janeiro
+Urban change in a major NEE city: Lagos

-Rio has international importance, e.g. it is a major international hub and has 5 ports and 3 airports.
-It has national importance, e.g. it produces 5% of Brazil's GDP as Brazil's 2nd most important industrial centre; and it has regional importance, e.g. it provides employment in service and manufacturing industries.
+Lagos has international importance, e.g. it has two major ports and an international airport.
+It is also the financial centre for West Africa.
+It has national importance, e.g. it has 60% of Nigeria's industry; and it has regional importance, e.g. it